Here's How to Get a Liquor License in Arkansas (Updated Guide)

 Remember, while the Arkansas ABC Division is the only authority that can issue your liquor license, your business is also responsible for ensuring that all alcohol-handling staff are properly trained and certified.

-With the right license and training in place, your business can thrive while staying 100% compliant.
+With the right license and state-approved training in place, your business can thrive while staying 100% compliant.